zurinaza/ESD-Competency/README.md

     <div class="card">
       <h3>Rubric anchors for all eight</h3>
-      <p style="font-size:14.6px;color:var(--ink-soft)">Four criteria per competency: three taken from its observable behaviours and a fourth for the &#8220;so what&#8221;.
+      <p style="font-size:14.6px;color:var(--ink-soft)">Four criteria per competency: three taken from its observable behaviours, and a fourth for what the student does with the analysis.
 Each names the UNESCO (2017) clause it operationalises, or is declared institutional.
 The two anchor levels are written; fill the middle using the gradient above.</p>
       <label class="fl" for="rubPick">Show rubric anchors for</label>
       <select id="rubPick"></select>
       <div id="rubOut" style="margin-top:14px"></div>